AHFIDAILabs/ClientFirst-XAI/README.md

 ---

 ### About the Project
-CarePredict-AI is an intelligent application designed to predict and explain client satisfaction in clinical settings, specifically within an HIV clinic context.
+ClientFirst-XAI is an intelligent application designed to predict and explain client satisfaction in clinical settings, specifically within an HIV clinic context.
 It uses machine learning and rule-based systems to provide insights into satisfaction drivers, along with actionable suggestions for quality improvement.

 ### Features
 * **Client Satisfaction Prediction**